knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/20-migrating-v3.md

 For the "Introduction" and "Authentication" sections, Scribe still uses Markdown files in `.scribe`, but they are now called `intro.md` and `auth.md`. `append.md` is also still supported, but `prepend.md` has been dropped.
 If you were using a `prepend.md`, you should put its content in the `intro.md` file.

-If you're using the old system, you'll need to run `scribe:gnerate`, then redo your changes in this new format.
+If you're using the old system, you'll need to run `scribe:generate`, then redo your changes in this new format.
 See [modifying docs](./generating#modifying-the-docs-after-generating) and [_What are those YAML files for?_](./architecture##what-are-those-yaml-files-for) for details.

 :::note
 Ideally, you shouldn't have to modify your docs after extraction.
 We generally recommend using annotations, config and available/custom strategies to guide Scribe _during_ extraction.